sbudh/Sailpoint/README.md

   }
   return userNames;

-18.Write a rule to return all requestable entitlement in IIQ.
+Write a rule to return all requestable entitlement in IIQ.
 #ManagedAttribute
   List list = new ArrayList();
   QueryOptions qo = new QueryOptions();